ds160/remarkable-remember/README.md

 ## Usage

 Connect your reMarkable tablet via USB for full functionality and activate the `USB connection` for downloading PDF documents.
 Navigate to `Settings > Storage` and enable the feature.
-Optionally, you can use the [WebInterface-OnBoot](https://github.com/rM-self-serve/webinterface-onboot) program to eliminate the need to switch on the `USB connection` setting after connecting the USB cable.

 If you connect your reMarkable tablet via WiFi most functions work, but downloading PDFs and uploading PDFs and EPUBs are not supported.